obruck/hematoscope/research/index.md

 # <i class="fas fa-microscope"></i>Research

-In hematology, there is an acute unmet need for automated machine vision to speed up routine diagnostics due to persistant shortage of trained laboratory physicians and increasing number of analyzed samples per year.
-Our recent results suggest that peripheral blood and bone marrow samples have an unexplored potential in disease subclassification, with direct possibilities of translation to patient prognostication (Brück et al, 2021).
+One of key challenges in the diagnostics of hematological diseases is very practical.
+There is persistant shortage of trained laboratory physicians and increasing number of analyzed samples per year.
+Automated computer vision could offer various solutions to relieve this pressure.
+Our recent work demonstrates that routine peripheral blood and bone marrow samples contain overlooked morphological information capable of refining disease subclassification.
+By capturing subtle cellular patterns that are difficult to evaluate consistently by hand, automated image analysis can accelerate diagnostics, but also reveal insights on risk stratification, treatment response and even occurrence of genomic alterations.
 <br>
 {%
 include figure.html